 - MSc in Molecular Biomedicine.

-- Category C Laboratory Animal Sciences Credentials.
+- Category B and C Qualifications on Laboratory Animal Sciences for Researchers.

-- Fluency in English (written and spoken); fluency German (written and spoken) greatly appreciated.
+- Fluency in English (written and spoken).

 - The opportunity to be part of one of the few European Cancer Research Centres of excellence.